attgua/Playbook-Ansible/README.md

 * [Vagrant](https://www.ansible.com/)
 * [Ansible](https://ansible.com)

 The presence of *[vagrant-hostsupdater](https://github.com/agiledivider/vagrant-hostsupdater)* is also recommended for automatic management of hosts, which otherwise can still be done manually.
+The presence of [vagrant-disksize](https://github.com/sprotheroe/vagrant-disksize) is strongly reccomanded in order to manage the increases in partition space.

 To create a secure SSH connection, in addition to the connection provided by Vagrant, you can follow, from step two, the *the path to success* to build a convenient local playground presented [here](https://max.engineer/six-ansible-practices#automate-adding-your-pub-key-to-vms).